 What is a patent in Palestine?

-A patent in Palestine is a legal document that grants an inventor or applicant exclusive rights to an invention for a specified period.
-It provides the patent holder with the right to prevent others from making, using, selling, or importing the patented invention without their permission.
+A patent in Palestine is a legal document that grants the inventor or applicant exclusive rights to their invention for a fixed period.
+This protection allows the patent holder to stop others from making, using, selling, or importing the patented invention without permission.

 How to file a patent in Palestine?